 Meet the founder: Sandy Jones

 Sandy originally hails from beautiful San Diego, California – but got to Texas as she fast as she could in 2005 and loves it!
-While settling in to her new home that year, a new friend asked her who organized her office?
+While settling in to her new home, a new friend asked her who organized her office?
 When Sandy said “I did”, this friend asked her if she’d come over and make some “suggestions” about organizing her own office.
 Sandy asked questions and listened, then made some suggestions.
 Her friend stated that she had hired Professional Organizers in the past, but had felt no one had asked the questions that were necessary in order to create a solution that worked for HER.
 Having never heard of a “Professional Organizer”, Sandy delved into the subject, got hooked, and she’s been learning and growing ever since.

 Our Mission & Philosophy